-Better Living by Overcoming Safely and Securely the Obstacles of declining Memory
+Better Living by Overcoming Safely and Securely the Obstacles of Memory

 For those experiencing cognitive decline, living in an inclusive environment is important to their quality of life.
 By maximizing care, support, health, and well-being, a sense of normalcy is created, and the person feels valued as an individual.

-“When we create a safe, secure, and supportive home, it gives individuals with cognitive impairment the opportunity to thrive and grow”, says Goodman.
+“When we create a safe, secure, and supportive home, it gives people experiencing cognitive impairment the opportunity to thrive and grow”, says Goodman.

-She explains that “as residents age, we are seeing the impact of memory decline in many different ways.
-We introduced the BLOSSOM curriculum as the next step in our commitment to encourage an inclusive community – one in which we focus on each individual as a complete person.”
+She explains that “as residents age, we see the impact of memory decline in many different ways.
+Our BLOSSOM curriculum was created and introduced as the next step in our commitment to encourage an inclusive community – one in which we focus on each individual as a complete person.”

-“The peace of mind that their mom or dad is not isolated all day really brings them joy.
-Family members love hearing what their loved ones was up to every day,” says Atkinson.
+According to Cheryl Holmes, Senior Executive Director at the retirement home in Winnipeg, families with loved ones in the curriculum call it a blessing.
+“The peace of mind that their mom or dad is not isolated all day really brings them joy -and family members love hearing what their loved one is up to every day,” says Holmes.

 How To Help Someone with Memory Loss

 We believe that recreational activities play an important role when it comes to defining quality of life.
-By offering a wide variety of programs focussing on the key areas of wellness, we are able to create meaningful activities that are engaging and provide an opportunity for enjoyment, social contact, and growth.
+By offering a wide variety of programs that focus on key areas of wellness, we are able to create meaningful activities that are engaging and provide an opportunity for enjoyment, social contact, and growth.

 Small changes to nutrition can also positively impact cognitive awareness.
 Our menus have been reviewed by dieticians and are continuously monitored to identify Brain Healthy options at every meal that are clearly identified and available to all residents, without compromising on taste.